• Skip to main content

 Shrimp with Garlic Sauce

-This tasty shrimp with garlic sauce combines tender, wok-fried shrimp with tender-crisp vegetables in a rich, flavorful garlic sauce!
-It's an incredibly flavorful family meal that can be ready to enjoy in just 20 minutes, start to finish!
+This tasty shrimp with garlic sauce combines tender, wok-fried shrimp with tender-crisp vegetables in a rich, flavorful garlic sauce.
+It's an incredibly flavorful family meal that can be ready to enjoy in less than 30 minutes!

 Author | Angela Latimer